Skip to main content

 Getting Started with Events

-This document explains how to send events to Levitate and different ways to consume them such as via streaming aggregation.
+This document explains how to send events to Last9 and different ways to consume them such as via streaming aggregation.

-Levitate time series data warehouse is a powerful tool for storing and analyzing time series data.
-Levitate also supports ingesting real-time events and converting them into metrics so that they can be consumed in myriad ways engineers are already familiar with.
+Last9 time series data warehouse is a powerful tool for storing and analyzing time series data.
+Last9 also supports ingesting real-time events and converting them into metrics so that they can be consumed in myriad ways engineers are already familiar with.

-This document outlines the steps necessary to send events to Levitate and the different ways of consuming them.
+This document outlines the steps necessary to send events to Last9 and the different ways of consuming them.

 Events